Introduction to Human Physiology

 At the completion of this subject students will be able to:

-- relate the anatomical organisation of the human body to whole body function;
+- relate the structural organisation of the human body to whole body function;

 - explain how cellular activity contributes to the function of organs and the body as a whole;